BIO

-He writes regularly for Abitare, L'Architecture d'Aujourd'hui, Dwell, Architectural Record, Metropolis, the Architect's Newspaper, Oculus, and Landscape Architecture Magazine, and has published in the New York Times, Village Voice, Art in America, Architectural Review, Brownstoner, Curbed, Monocle, Blueprint, Mic, Print, Wallpaper, and Hyperallergic.
-He previously served as an editor at Metropolis.
+Zacks works as an independent architecture book editor for Actar, Axiomatic Editions, Cahiers d’Art, Goff Books, and Lars Müller Publishers, and writes regularly for Abitare, L’Architecture d’Aujourd’hui, the Architect’s Newspaper, Dwell, Landscape Architecture Magazine, Metropolis, and Oculus.
+He has published in the New York Times, Village Voice, Art in America, Architectural Review, Architectural Record, Brownstoner, Curbed, Domus, A+U, Monocle, Blueprint, Mic, Places, Print, Wallpaper, and Hyperallergic, and previously served as an editor at Metropolis

 CONTACT: